JP Duminy: International career

 Replacing injured vice-captain Ashwell Prince, Duminy made his Test debut against Australia at the WACA in Perth on 17 December 2008, scoring 50* in the second innings and putting on an unbroken century partnership with AB de Villiers.
 His performance was lauded by numerous critics, including Peter Roebuck.
 In the next Test match, Duminy combined with the tailenders to score his maiden Test century, making 166 runs.
 South Africa were more than 200 runs in arrears when they lost their seventh wicket in the first innings.
-In the process, he and Dale Steyn put on an partnership of 180 and surpassed Graeme and Peter Pollock's South African ninth wicket partnership record against Australia.
+In the process, he and Dale Steyn put on a partnership of 180 and surpassed Graeme and Peter Pollock's South African ninth wicket partnership record against Australia.
 South Africa ended with a 62-run lead and converted it into a nine-wicket win.
 This sealed the series, the first time that South Africa had won a Test series in Australia, and Australia's first home Test series loss in 16 years.
 He also took his first Test wicket in the 3rd Test of the same tour.

 During 2011 ICC Cricket World Cup, Duminy became the second batsman after Adam Gilchrist to be dismissed for 99 in a World Cup match.
 During 2015 ICC Cricket World Cup, Duminy became the first South African to take a hat-trick in a World Cup match.
 He dismissed Angelo Mathews with the last ball of an over, then dismissed Nuwan Kulasekara and Tharindu Kaushal with the first two balls of his next over.
 In that World Cup, he along with David Miller set the record for the highest fifth wicket partnership in ODI history when the pair scored 256 runs in an unbeaten partnership.

 On 5 November 2016, Duminy scored his fifth Test century during the first Test against Australia at Perth, in a partnership of 250 runs with Dean Elgar, at the time, the second highest partnership for South Africa against Australia.